dcortez/7d2d-beam-interactive/README.md

 1. Download and install Python 3.3 or above
    * Follow instructions at - https://www.python.org/downloads/

-2. Download our files _(telnet.py, scottyint.py & items.py)_
+2. Download our files _(click Clone or Download button)_
-  * Download the files and folders _(will download 7d2d-beam-interactive-python.zip)_
+  * Download the files and folders _(will download 7d2d-beam-interactive-scotty-integration.zip)_
-  * Unzip the files into an easy to remember location _(will create a folder called 7d2d-beam-interactive-python)_
+  * Unzip the files into an easy to remember location _(will create a folder called 7d2d-beam-interactive-scotty-integration)_
-  * Open the newly unzipped folder and copy telnet.py & interactive.py
-  * Paste our files in the folder created in step 2 _(beam-interactive-python-master - you can change the folder name)_

 3. Open the scottyint.py script _(open with text editor of your choosing)_
    * Change the info on line's 14 & 18 - 21